 Finally, in 1915, official excavations began by Joseph Hatzidakis.
 They continued by the French Archaeological School in 1921, when they found one gold jewel depicting bees, the Golden Bee Pendant.

-What to Expect from Your Visit to Malia Archaeological Site
+What to Expect from Your Visit to the Malia Archaeological Site

-It differs from its most prominent cousins of Knossos and Festos because Malia was never reoccupied after its last destruction.
-That means everything here is almost unchanged like the first Minoans dreamed it to be.
+It differs from its most prominent cousins, Knossos and Phaistos, because Malia was never reoccupied after its last destruction.
+That means everything here is almost unchanged, as the first Minoans dreamed it to be.

-Of course, time and the elements have made their impact, so don’t expect to see any standing buildings.
-Still, the remaining ruins and the ongoing excavations shed enough light on the glorious past of ancient Malia.
+Of course, time and the elements have impacted, so don’t expect to see any standing buildings.
+Still, the remaining ruins and the ongoing excavations shed enough light on ancient Malia’s glorious past.

 Finally, although the site is of unprecedented importance, there are few to no information boards explaining what you see.